 If we analyze each single target tool in terms of their cooldowns, we quickly see that Air Anchor generates the

 highest PPS of the three (

-This is why we choose to use Air Anchor as our first GCD in the general opener!
+This is why we generally choose to use Air Anchor as our first GCD in the opener!

 It’s important to keep track of context when comparing these numbers.
 For example, if we’re in the “post-battery” phase of the fight, all three tools are worth the exact same amount of potency since we cannot spend the gauge they generate.
 Similarly, if we’re strictly analyzing the direct potency that we can put into raid buffs, the gauge that these actions generate may not be spent in time to benefit from the buffs and therefore all three tools are again worth the same.

 In FFXIV, damage buffs such as Embolden and Trick Attack stack multiplicatively.
 That is, if we have two 10% damage